Breakfast and Lunch Menus

 Adult Breakfast $2.50

 All Ala Carte items sold are Smart Snack verified and approved by the DOE.
-Ala Carte items will not be sold to students with a negative account balance.
+Students must have funds in their lunch account to purchase any Al A Carte items.

 General Questions: 812-547-3300.